This site requires a more recent version of Adobe Flash Player to function properly.

 High Number of Internet users on Yahoo

-We estimate the Number of internet users on Yahoo properties will increase from around 700 million in 2013 to over 887 million by the end of Trefis forecast period.
+We estimate the Number of internet users on Yahoo properties will increase from around 944 million in 2014 to over 1 billion by the end of Trefis forecast period.

 Search queries on the rise